bekencorp/bk_idk/README.md

 Beken SoCs released before 2022, such as BK7231N, BK7231U, BK7251 etc, are not supported by ARMINO.

+==commit node==

+[DAILY] node commit has been tested with basic function test, but suggess you fetch TAG verison to do batch production [SINGLE] node commit, compile or function test is not guaranteed

 # ARMINO Release and OS

 The following table shows Armino support of Popular IoT OS where ![alt text][developing] and ![alt text][supported]